getodk/governance/TSC1/README.md

     4. Date/Time: Date of the call, 4pm London time (search "London" in the timezone dropdown)
     5. Content:
         ```
-        ODK 1 @TSC calls bring together the Technical Steering Committee to discuss roadmaps, working groups, and other issues of technical governance.
+        ODK 1 @TSC-1 calls bring together the Technical Steering Committee to discuss roadmaps, working groups, and other issues of technical governance.
 Everyone is welcome to come to these calls, but only TSC members may talk.

         The calls are held every two weeks in [our UberConference room](https://uberconference.com/opendatakit) from 16-17 London time.
 We put the agenda, audio, and transcript of every call [in this document](https://docs.google.com/document/d/1KdUeiryViiPyiG8ajDC_snxSzDBBb-kwNauHvD_chfA).